Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Conclusions

 \section{Conclusions}

-In this article, the generalized system structure of O-ISAC has been introduced, based on which three appealing advantages of optical systems have been presented, i.e., increasing communication rate, enhancing sensing precision, and reducing interference.
-Additionally, waveform design, as one of the foundations for O-ISAC, has been discussed comprehensively based on the commonly adopted pulse waveform, constant-modulus waveform, and multi-carrier waveform.
-Furthermore, future trends and challenges for O-ISAC have also been put forward, which calls for the integration of several cutting-edge technologies with O-ISAC.
-By addressing these issues, O-ISAC is expected to become a powerful complement to RF-ISAC, and also a crucial enabler for numerous applications that will change lives in the near future.
+In this article, the generalized system structure of O-ISAC was introduced, based on which three appealing advantages of FSO systems were presented, i.e., increasing communication rate, enhancing sensing precision, and reducing interference.
+Additionally, waveform design, as the foundation of O-ISAC, was discussed comprehensively based on the commonly adopted pulsed waveform, constant-modulus waveform, and multi-carrier waveform.
+Furthermore, future trends and challenges for O-ISAC were also put forward, which called for the integration of several cutting-edge technologies with O-ISAC.
+By addressing these issues, O-ISAC is expected to become a powerful complement to RF-ISAC and also a crucial enabler for numerous applications that will change lives in the near future.